m09/m09.github.io/posts/2013-09-01-an-efficient-setup-to-produce-presentations.md

 ---

-Recently I had to write several presentations and I wasn't happy with the tools I was used to ([Beamer](https://en.wikipedia.org/wiki/Beamer_%28LaTeX%29) + [AUCTeX](https://www.gnu.org/software/auctex/)).
+Recently I had to write several presentations and I wasn't happy with the tools I was used to ([Beamer][beamer] + [AUCTeX][auctex]).

-I read a little bit about what my friends were currently using and gave a try to [several HTML5/CSS3/js solutions](http://www.bortzmeyer.org/logiciel-presentation-nouveau.html).
-The one that impressed me the most was [DZSlides](http://paulrouget.com/dzslides/) by Paul Rouget, especially for its awesome control panel (called shell in the DZSlides doc).
+I read a little bit about what my friends were currently using and gave a try to [several HTML5/CSS3/js solutions][bortzmeyer].
+The one that impressed me the most was [DZSlides][dzslides] by Paul Rouget, especially for its awesome control panel (called shell in the DZSlides doc).
 Even the basic `onstage.html` one, provided with the vanilla framework, gives you lots of tools to work with: a preview of the next slide, a timer and notes hidden from the slides to help you out during the presentation.

+<div></div><!--more-->

 The basics of DZSlides are simple: you complete an HTML template with your slides (specified with regular HTML5 and CSS3), and use a shell